4d/docs/docs/Debugging/debugLogFiles.md

 ## ORDA requests

 This log records each ORDA request and server response.
-The log can be started for remote requests or server requests.
+The log can be started from remote or server machines.

 :::note Notes

-- For remote requests, you can direct log information to memory or to a file on disk; on the server, information can only be logged to a file.
+- For remote log, you can direct log information to memory or to a file on disk; on the server, information can only be logged to a file.
-- On the server, an optional parameter of the [`.startRequestLog()`](../API/DataStoreClass.md#startrequestlog) allows you to configure the log.
+- For the server log, an optional parameter of the [`.startRequestLog()`](../API/DataStoreClass.md#startrequestlog) allows you to configure the log.

 :::